 Here’s a peek at the difference between water based and oil based sealers.
 On the left side of this piece of pine, I used oil-based sealer.
 On the right, I used water-based.

-The oil-based sealer is a satin finish, while the water-based is matte – so you can definitely see a difference in sheen, but you can also tell that the water-based sealer is basically completely clear, while the oil-based has added a more amber hue to the wood, which will continue to deepen over time.
+The oil-based sealer is a satin finish, while the water-based is matte.
+So, you can definitely see a difference in sheen, but you can also tell that the water-based sealer is basically completely clear, while the oil-based has added a more amber hue to the wood, which will continue to deepen over time.

 Generally speaking, stain isn’t considered food safe.
 If you want to change the color of a wood cutting board, a wooden bowl, or butcher block counters you should use a butcher block oil (Danish oil is a great option too!)

 If you find that you have a rough finish after sealing, it’s likely because you didn’t do a thorough job of sanding in-between sealing coats.
-You should always lightly sand (I like to use a 220 grit sanding block) in-between each coat of sealer, no matter what sealer you’re using.
+You should always lightly sand in-between each coat of sealer, no matter what sealer you’re using.
+I like to use a 220 grit sanding block.

 Don’t forget to sand after your last coat too!